jkbngl/trainingsplan/README.md

 Bringing **digitalisation** and **innovation** into the GYM, to help you to get the **best version of yourself**, by using the most expensive and valuable **ressource** of the modern days: **DATA**.

 ## Design
-Green stands for Growth and Health, the goal of **TI** becoming a better and healthier version of yourself
+Green stands for Growth and Health, the goal of **TI** is to make a better and healthier version out of you

 ## Infrastructure ##